eborysko-harvard/CSCI-E-71_InternationMixMob_Final_Project/README.md

 * All commits must reference a ticket number.
 * The product owner signs off on a closed ticket.
 * Product has matched or exceeded the expectation of stake holders after product review.

+#Stakeholders
+* Mobile App Developer- needs a small lightweight plugin that allows easy integration into their app to authenticate in Slack.
+Plugin must have high levels of code readability and transparency.
+The documentation needs to be clear and logical.
+* Mobile Hybrid Web Developer- needs a plugin should be platform agnostic.
+Authentication should be fast and reliable with clear error descriptions.
+* Product Owner- Fast implementation into a product with few impediments to getting to market.